amartyasd/amartyasd.github.io/_pages/miscc.md

   - /miscellaneousstuff
 ---

-#  Here are  links to the webpages of some of my friends.
+#  Here are  links to the webpages of some of my friends and mentors.

 * [Grigory Taroyan](https://www.grishataroyan.org/home)
 * [Logan Hyslop](https://loganhyslop.github.io/)